zhengchen3/ECML_VQRIM/README.md

 If you find our work relevant to your research, please cite:

     @inproceedings{VQRIMECML22,
-	Author = {Bryan A. Plummer and Paige Kordas and M. Hadi Kiapour and Shuai Zheng and Robinson Piramuthu and Svetlana Lazebnik}, year    = {2022}, title   = {Automated Cancer Subtyping via Vector Quantization Mutual Information Maximization}, booktitle={Machine Learning and Knowledge Discovery in Databases, {ECML-PKDD}},
+	author  = {Chen, Zheng and Zhu, Lingwei and Yang, Ziwei and Takashi, Matsubara}, year    = {2022}, title   = {Automated Cancer Subtyping via Vector Quantization Mutual Information Maximization}, booktitle={Machine Learning and Knowledge Discovery in Databases, {ECML-PKDD}},